artrugh/sitecore/DevFundamentals.9.3/PreDeployment/3_performanceTesting.md

 ### Keep testing as close as possible between environments.

 1. It verifies that your site:
-    - meets **key performance requirements** such as response time, simultaneous users, and the page/second rate.
+    - meets **key performance requirements** such as response time, simultaneous users, and the *page/second rate*
     - can handle spikes in usage, accounting for potential high usage days.

 2. It allows the team to see how the solution will handle scaling, looking specifically at the functionality of your site at the minimym and maximum load levels.